Crafts & Collections , Dept. 23

 - Six "triangle" cases are available for collections (29W × 20D × 24H); cases will be filled on a first-come, first-served basis.
 Please indicate interest on entry form.
 We will work to accommodate all requests for collection display cases.

-Our annual Special Category is becoming a permanent Rosette with a new theme each year!
-Items entered into ANY of our regular Crafts or Collections categories will be considered for this Rosette if the entry fits the special category MUSIC theme, as well as any of the other awards or rosettes for which that item is eligible.
+The 2023 Themed Rosette is Inspired by Food.
+Items entered into ANY of our regular Crafts or Collections categories will be considered for this Rosette if the entry fits the special category theme, as well as any of the other awards or rosettes for which that item is eligible.
 Exhibitors no longer need to enter an item into the Special Category to be eligible for this award.
+Please do not include any actual food or perishable items as part of your entry.

 - 1st: $8 and ribbon